Programming SidecarTridge Multi-device

 }

 To avoid memory issues and manage little and big endian properly, use the macros defined in tprotocol.h to read and write the payload.
-The macros starts with the prefix TPROTO.
+The macros start with the prefix TPROTO.

 Returning the command results